amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Video Modes

 The optimal `vsync_adjust` setting in `MiSTer.ini` will depend on your HDMI display.
-A setting of `2` ensures the lowest possible latency, but it may come at the cost of a short period of no video or audio on video mode changes - something Amiga games and demos do a lot.
-Setting `vsync_adjust` to `1` introduces a buffer that will smooth over most of these changes, although it will add a frame of lag.
+A setting of `2` ensures the lowest possible latency, but it may come at the cost of a short period of no video or audio on video mode changes -- something Amiga games and demos do a lot.
+Setting `vsync_adjust` to `1` introduces a buffer that will smooth over most of these changes, although it will add a frame of latency.

 A unique feature of the Amiga/Minimig core on MiSTer is the ability to do viewport cropping.
 By default the full overscan area will be fed to the HDMI scaler, resulting in huge borders for most content.
 But fear not!
 MegaAGS leverages the `vadjust` feature of the core to dynamically apply viewport settings on a per-game basis.
 This depends on MiSTer's "shared folder" functionality, which is enabled in MegaAGS if the "games/Amiga/shared" directory exists.
 So, make sure you copied all the archive contents as described in the Setup section.